aws-ia/cloudformation-newrelic-resource-providers/docs/dev/README.md

 These allow:

 * Local testing of resource code as lambdas, to ensure payload encapsulation and results for individual requests
-* CloudFormation contract tests, to ensure compliance with CloudFormation expectations (some of which are a little surprising) and to test sequences of requests possibly including callbacks (although New Relic resources are quick enough they do not use callbacks)
+* CFN contract tests, to ensure compliance with CFN expectations (some of which are a little surprising) and to test sequences of requests possibly including callbacks (although NewRelic resources are quick enough they do not use callbacks)

 This project does not perform this testing automatically, nor does it maintain test artifacts in all cases, due to the time to run and overhead of creating dependencies.
 The Java Live tests give good coverage, and the resources are tested as installed to CloudFormation.
-However, from time to time it may be useful to run serverless tests, to confirm obscure contract compliance and to test serverless locally.
+However from time to time it may be useful to run serverless tests, to confirm obscure contract compliance and to test serverless locally.

-To run serverless tests, first ensure `sam` is set up and available (per the links above).
+To run sererless tests, first ensure `sam` is set up and available (per the links above).

 #### Local Serverless Single Request Testing